to0simple/pki-angular-exam/README.md

 # Requirements
-- Setup a React, Redux project
+- Setup an Angular, NRGX project
-  - You can use any boilerplate project, e.g. https://github.com/mCodex/react-redux-saga-boilerplate
   - You are allowed to access Internet for any legal resources

 - This project is for managing equipments.
 It should include the following screens: